Synergy of green living

 Whole grain wheat flour can only be had if you grind it yourself; using solar power from your own generator it's a great example of the synergy of green living.

 Can you tell the real McCoy from the sham?
 Millers are allowed to call it "wholemeal flour" provided they haven't extracted more than 40% of the goodies.
 Important vitamins like choline and the nourishing oils are found in the bran and germ.
-We get the wheat from a local farmer.
+See if you can source the wheat from a local farmer.

 The hens go crazy over our stale 100% wheat bread but are disdainful of a commercial so-called wholemeal loaf.
 White rolls they won't touch; they are smarter than humans.
 Here they are into a gourmet worm farm meal.